-A faithful general Epistle (from the same Churches) presented to all who have known the way of truth, forewarning them to flee security, and careless walking Under the Profession of the same, discovering some of Satan wiles, whereby also, wanton persons and their ungodly ways are disclaimed.
+Or a faithful general Epistle (from the same Churches) presented to all who have known the way of truth, forewarning them to flee Security, and careless walking under the profession of the same; discovering some of Satans wiles, whereby also wanton persons and their ungodly ways are disclaimed.

-But this I confess unto thee, that after the way they call heresy, so worship I the God of my Fathers, believing all things that are written in the Law and the Prophets, and have hope towards God, which they themselves also allow, that there shall be a Resurrection of the dead, both of the just and the unjust,
+But this I confess unto thee, that after the way they call heresy, so worship I the God of my Fathers, believing all things that are written in the Law and the Prophets, and have hope towards God, which they them selves also allow, that there shall be a Resurrection of the dead, both of the just and unjust,

 Acts 24.
-14,15.

-For we cannot but speak the things which we have seen, and heard,

-Acts 4.20.

-The third Impression corrected.
+14, 15.

-London, Printed by M. S. and are to be sold by F. Tyton at the three daggers in Fleet-Street, and L. Chapman, at the Crown in Popes-head Alley,
+For we cannot but speak the things which we have seen, and h Acts 4:20. eard, The Fourth Impression Corrected.
+London, Printed by Henry Hills, and are to be sold at his house next door to the Rose and Crown in Fleet-yard,

-165I.